CameronIzadi/Duelve/README.md

 ## MVP

 _The **Duelve** MVP is to have full CRUD, be able to create, read, update, and delete.
-Duelve will have interactive css, signing in users and also registering them.
+Duelve will have proper css, signing in users and also registering them.
 Display the property listings and have proper styling with flexbox/grid and 2 media queries, and a detail page for properties._

 <br>

 ### Goals

 - _Full Crud (create, read, update, delete),_
-- _Duelve interactive css._
+- _Proper CSS._
 - _Signing in users + registering them._
 - _Displaying property listings._
 - _Flexbox/grid,_